cloud-gov/federalist.18f.gov/pages/documentation/node-on-federalist.md

 ## Specifying a Node version

-Federalist only supports active and maintenance LTS (Long Term Support) [Node releases](https://nodejs.org/en/about/releases/), the default version is currently v12.x (erbium).
+Federalist only supports active and maintenance LTS (Long Term Support) [Node releases](https://nodejs.org/en/about/releases/), the default version is currently v14.x (fermium).

 You can specify a different version than the default by providing a file named `.nvmrc` at the root of your repository containing the desired version of Node.
 However, if an unsupported version is specified, the build will fail with a helpful error message.